JoergHeseler/e57-metadata-extractor-for-archivematica/README.md

 ### Example

-If you use this script to characterize the ASCII embedded E57 2.0 model [`cockatoo-e57-2.0_separated-valid.e57`](https://github.com/JoergHeseler/3d-sample-files-for-digital-preservation-testing/blob/main/e57/cockatoo-e57-2.0_separated-valid/cockatoo-e57-2.0_separated-valid.e57), the error code **0** should be returned and the following XML content will be included in the AIP's METS document in the <objectCharacteristicsExtension> element of the file:
+If you use this script to characterize the E57 model [`cockatoo-e57-1.0-color_transferred-valid.e57`](https://github.com/JoergHeseler/point-cloud-samples-for-preservation-testing/blob/main/e57/cockatoo-e57-1.0-color_transferred-valid), the error code **0** should be returned and the following XML content will be included in the AIP's METS document in the <objectCharacteristicsExtension> element of the file:

 ```xml
 <?xml version="1.0" ?>